Tampa Criminal Defense Lawyer

 • Jail or Prison Time – For more serious crimes, jail or prison time may be sentenced.
 Often, there are guidelines that describe a range of prison terms for the crime.
 Depending upon the crime, the sentence could be days, years, decades, or even life.

-• Loss of the Right to a Firearm – In some cases, especially violent crimes, felonies, and crimes involving a firearm, a conviction can mean losing your right to have a firearm.
+• Loss of the Right to a Firearm – In some cases, especially violent crimes, murder, aggravated assault, felonies, and crimes involving a firearm, a conviction can mean losing your right to have a firearm.

 • Loss of Driving Privileges – If you are convicted of a crime like a DUI, or another crime involving a vehicle, it’s possible that your license may be revoked.